 Accelerating the Elimination of Infectious Disease

-Improving Mental Health and Adolescent Sexual and Reproductive Health
+Improving Mental and Adolescent Health

 Objective To explore experts’ views on factors influencing national and global active case-finding (ACF) policy development and implementation, and the use of evidence in these processes.